 - Bizarrchitecture: Everything's slightly off, from the floors to the walls.
 As a result, doors never stay open...

-- Blank Slate: Eleanor whose identity revolves around more powerful personalities around her.
+- Blank Slate: Eleanor, whose identity revolves around more powerful personalities around her.

 - Dying Town: The crumbling Hillsdale.
+No one moves in; the lucky ones leave.

 - Genre Savvy: The quartet realize very early on that they should not ever split up while in the house and that anyone who leaves during the night will die.
-That don't do a great job of following those rules, though.
+They don't do a great job of following those rules, though.

 - Haunted House: One of the classic examples.